wpb-astro/skymapper/README.md

 The projection is not a full-fledged [matplotlib transformation](http://matplotlib.org/users/transforms_tutorial.html).
 It does allow you to zoom and drag interactively, but the tick labels and the mouse position do not update correctly.
 The underlying reason is that the map pretends (x,y) to be independent variables, which isn't true for a non-linear transformation.

-While perflectly sufficient for publication-quality plots, it's not ideal for exploratory work.
-A (failed) attempt of implementing a complete transform is [here](aea_projection.py), but it throws some gibberish error message.
-It's based on [this example](http://matplotlib.org/examples/api/custom_projection_example.html), so if you feel up to it: please give it a try!
+While perfectly sufficient for publication-quality plots, it's not ideal for exploratory work.
+A (failed) attempt to implement a complete transform is [here](aea_projection.py), but it throws some gibberish error message.
+It's based on [this example](http://matplotlib.org/examples/api/custom_projection_example.html), so if you feel up to it: please give it a try, maybe you get it to work!

 ## Example uses